grodansparadis/node-red-contrib-socketcan/README.md

 ![socketcan-in](./images/socketcan-in.png)

 <b>socketcan-in</b> node is provided for sending CAN frames.
-You can send standard or extended id frames but currently not FD frames.
+You can send standard or extended id frames, FD frames are supported.

 Set up the interface to some real CAN hardware or use a virtual interface.